What to Do in Wairoa

 Morere is home to a lush coastal forest filled with palm trees called Nikau (meaning “no coconuts” in Maori).
 In the midst of the forest lies mineral hot pools to soak in with water pumped from the local hot spring.
 Morere Hot Springs Scenic Reserve is a great place for bush walks and an off-the-beaten-track hot pools experience.

-Location: 40km from Wairoa west on State Highway 2.
+Location: 40km (25 miles) from Wairoa west on State Highway 2.

 6. Go Horse Trekking at the “Seven Whales”